BerkeleyLearnVerify/Scenic/docs/new_simulator.rst

 Each of the simulators natively supported by Scenic has a corresponding ``model.scenic`` file containing its world model.
 See the :ref:`simulators` page for links to the module under `scenic.simulators` for each simulator, where the world model can be found.
 The `scenic.simulators.webots.mars` model is particularly simple and would be a good place to start.
+For a more complex example, see the `scenic.simulators.lgsvl` model, which specializes the simulator-agnostic model provided by the driving domain (in `scenic.domains.driving.model`).